cartalyst/cart/docs/installation/laravel-4.md

 ---

-Add the following to the to the list of class aliases in `app/config/app.php`.
+Add the following to the list of aliases in `app/config/app.php`.

 	'Cart' => 'Cartalyst\Cart\Facades\Laravel',